Fact-checked by the CapitalLendingNews editorial team

 Reducing personal loan rates job loss applicants face requires a deliberate approach to both documentation and lender selection.
 The following strategies give you the highest probability of securing the most competitive rate available to you.

-Key Takeaway: Federal credit unions offer the lowest capped rates — 18% APR maximum per NCUA rules — making them the top priority lender for unemployed borrowers.
+Key Takeaway: Federal credit unions offer the lowest capped rates, at 18% APR maximum per NCUA rules, making them the top priority lender for unemployed borrowers.
 Combining membership with co-signer support gives you the best realistic shot at manageable personal loan rates after job loss.

 Frequently Asked Questions